theyy29/FRC-Makefile-Generator/README.md

         WindRiver
         -- or --
         A compiled set of the gcc toolset (and binutils, both configured to cross-compile to vx-works) AND the vx-works includes and libraries.
-    Copy the executable, and the nessasary library files (unless they are added you your path) along with the resource files to your project compilation folder (ie. C:/WindRiver/workspace/2013-FRC-Robot/PPC603gnu/) run compile.bat
+    Copy the executable (MakeGen), and the nessasary library files (unless they are added you your path) along with the resource files to your project compilation folder (ie. C:/WindRiver/workspace/2013-FRC-Robot/PPC603gnu/) run compile.bat
 Linux: